Amish and Mennonite Heritage Center

-The Amish and Mennonite Heritage Center is located at 5798 County Road 77 near Bunker Hill in Berlin, Holmes County, Ohio, the world's high-density area of Amish and a large population of other Anabaptists.
+The Amish and Mennonite Heritage Center is located at 5798 County Road 77 near Bunker Hill in Berlin, Holmes County, Ohio, the world's highest-density area of Amish and a large population of other Anabaptists.
 It houses the Behalt cyclorama, one of a handful of remaining cycloramas worldwide and the only one painted by a single artist.
 The cyclorama presents the history of Anabaptism.

 The center also houses the Ohio Amish Library and the Zollikon Institute.

 History

 In 1981, the center was opened as the Mennonite Information Center in Bunker Hill's Dunkard Brethren Church building.
 It operated there for three years before relocating to a second location in Berlin.

 In 1988 planning began for building a new center.
 By March 1989 construction had started on the current structure, designed to include the Behalt Cyclorama as well as a bookstore.
 The new complex opened in April 1990, funded by donations of $835,000.
 By 1990 the then unfinished Behalt cyclorama had been installed; it was completed in 1992 and dedicated that October.
 Behalt's artist, Heinz Gaugel, also created a 34 ft x 22 ft sgraffito, depicting the immigration of Anabaptists to the United States, on the building's exterior in 1993.

 In 2002 the venue was renamed The Amish and Mennonite Heritage Center to reflect its mission as a cultural hub.
 That same year, the Pioneer Barn exhibit was built to house a restored Conestoga wagon, buggies, and farm equipment.
 In 2004 the South Bunker Hill schoolhouse, originally built in 1856 or 1857, was moved to the center's grounds and restored.